Bio

 - European Union Politics and Policy-Making in a Time of Crisis

-Today’s European Union is going through a series of major changes.
-These changes are difficult to decipher.
-Three-quarters of a century after its inception, European integration remains a little-understood process.
-Part of the difficulty lies in the fact that the European Union is unlike any other organization.
-While it is more developed than 'classical' international organizations and has gained some influence in areas traditionally considered the prerogative of states, it is not a state and may possibly never become one.
-Moreover, since the beginning of this century, it has been confronted with a series of challenges (financial crisis, Euro crisis, migration crisis, the COVID pandemic and its aftermath, the rise of populism, etc.) which have led to deep changes in its governance.
-Some commentators argue that the old 'Monnet method' (named after its chief architect) must now be revisited or completely overhauled.
+Understanding the EU's responses to these challenges can be complex.
+Despite more than three-quarters of a century since its inception, European integration remains a somewhat obscure process.
+This difficulty partly arises from the fact that the EU is unlike any other organization.
+While it is more developed than traditional international organizations and has gained influence in areas traditionally reserved for states, it is not a state and may never become one.
+Some commentators argue that the old 'Monnet method'—named after one of its chief architects—should be revisited or entirely overhauled, but no clear alternative has emerged.

-The purpose of this class is to provide students with the tools to understand how the EU operates, what it does, and the main problems it faces.
-In doing so, we will critically analyze some of the main academic debates on European integration and discuss their relevance for understanding today’s problems.
-This will facilitate a broader discussion about the nature of EU governance: is the EU truly an organization "unlike any other," as some have argued, or can it be compared to other forms of government?
-The class is intended to be accessible to all students, irrespective of their prior knowledge of the functioning of the EU.
+This course aims to equip students with the tools to understand how the EU operates, what it does, and the structural elements that impact its performance across various areas.
+We will critically analyze key academic debates on European integration and discuss their relevance to contemporary issues.
+This analysis will foster a broader discussion about the nature of EU governance: is the EU truly an organization "unlike any other," as some claim, or can it be compared to other forms of government?